 Accommodation Administration Guidelines Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Test Administrators are responsible for collecting all paper nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-ELA/Literacy Constructed Before Testing: Response Options 15 • Speech-to-Text Student's accommodations will list "Assistive Capturing Responses."
+ELA/Literacy Constructed Response Options15 • Speech-to-Text • Human Scribe Student's accommodations will list "Assistive Capturing Responses" in Pearson Access.
 If you plan to use a Chromebook or iPad as a third-party external assistive technology device, contact BIE for additional guidance.
-Human ScribeHuman SignerAssistive Technology Materials: External device provided by the student, if needed.
-Test Administrator Training: Test Administrators providing the scribe accommodation must review: Device Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Appendix K: Human Signing Guidelines (signers only).
-Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screenreader to allow the assistive technology to work.
-This includes Co:Writer and Read&Write extensions.
+Human Signer Assistive Technology Device Materials: External device provided by the student, if needed.
+Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screenreader to allow the assistive technology to work.
 Assistive technology, including speech-to-text software, should be tested prior to testing.
 Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
 Reference the Assistive Technology Guidelines available on the BIE portal.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
 The student must be familiar with any assistive technology external device used for test administration.
 Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third party device (responses must be transcribed).